Reviews You Can Rely On

 Boots and Canyoneering Shoes

 In this review, we don't focus on this genre of shoes, but it's an important one to consider if you find yourself in the depths of the Earth, canyoneering.
 This type is usually burlier than a padding shoe with thicker and more durable uppers.
-The mid-heigh cut offers more protection in slots, prioritizing warmth over drainage.
+The mid-high cut offers more protection in slots, prioritizing warmth over drainage.
 Sticky and durable rubber ensures the shoe can handle rough and wet terrain.
-These features equate to a more durable design for sliding, rappelling, scrambling, boulder-hopping, and jumping.
+These features equate to a more durable sliding, rappelling, scrambling, boulder-hopping, and jumping design.
 With super sticky outsoles, many people who explore canyons look for these approach shoes.

 Wading Boots

-Wading boots are another genre we don't cover in this review but should be considered.
-This type of boot is designed to help you move confidently over slipper rocks and river bottoms.
+Wading boots are another genre we don't cover in this review, but should be considered.
+This type of boot is designed to help you move confidently over slippery rocks and river bottoms.
 The outsoles feature felt or studded soles to prevent falls.
 Bulky and warm, it is a great option for the fisherman or river explorer who might spend lots of time wading through the water.

 Attributes to Consider